Recent Blog Articles

 Also, elevating your feet a bit with a step stool as you sit on the toilet changes the position of the rectum in a way that could allow for easier passage of stools.

-Many over-the-counter products are available for help with hemorrhoids, such as witch hazel infused pads and soothing creams, like the iconic brand Preparation H and its generic equivalents.
+Many over-the-counter products are available for help with hemorrhoids, such as witch hazel infused pads and soothing creams.
 Also, ask your doctor about prescription preparations, which contain stronger anti-inflammatory drugs and numbing medications.